Auto Financing Appraisals

 You can easily prove how much your car is worth by having the work documented in a certified appraisal from Auto Appraisal Network®.

-Obtaining an appraisal when seeking to refinance your auto loan is entirely optional, though likely in your best interest to do so.
+Getting an appraisal when seeking to refinance your auto loan is entirely optional, though likely in your best interest to do so.
 The lender will have the vehicle appraised when deciding to approve or decline your loan, based on what their appraiser says the car is worth.
-If you’re not in agreement with this amount, you’re entitled to get your own appraisal done.
-If your appraiser finds that the vehicle is, indeed, worth more than what their appraiser says, then both sides will work together and agree on a value.
+If you’re not in agreement with this amount, you may get your own appraisal done.
+If your appraiser finds the vehicle is worth more than what their appraiser says, then both sides will work together and agree on a value.

-Appraisers for lenders are typically more experienced with stock and late-model vehicles, or may not have much experience at all.
+Appraisers for lenders are typically more experienced with stock and vehicles or may not have much experience at all.
 If you have a classic or custom vehicle, you’ll want to have it appraised by someone with in-depth knowledge about custom and modified cars.
 If the lender’s appraiser lacks experience in this area, they are likely to undervalue the vehicle, which could cause the lender to decline to refinance your car.
-It could also affect your insurance coverage, forcing you to under-insure your vehicle, which could land you in a challenging situation, should the car become totaled at some point.
+It could also affect your insurance coverage, forcing you to under-insure your vehicle, which could land you in a challenging situation, should the car become a total at some point.

 NADA publishes book values on vehicles as early as 1926.
 These publications tell the lender only what the base model is worth.
 If the car has been updated, modified, customized, or restored, a certified appraisal from Auto Appraisal Network® will be necessary to document all the work done to find the actual value of the vehicle.

-If you are looking to finance a custom car, keep in mind that banks don’t like to pay for appraisals, so the most common reasons they don’t lend on custom and classic cars is that they have no idea what they are worth, a custom car is not a commodity.
-If you wish to obtain a loan, we recommend that you first have an appraisal done on the vehicle you want to finance, and then submit the report with your loan application.
+If you are looking to finance a custom car, keep in mind that banks don’t like to pay for appraisals, so the most common reasons they don’t lend on custom and classic cars is that they do not know what they are worth, a custom car is not a commodity.
+If you wish to get a loan, we recommend that you first have an appraisal done on the vehicle you want to finance, and then submit the report with your loan application.

 You disagree with the value declared by the dealership on the custom ride you want to purchase

 One of the significant differences in a dealership appraisal, which can account for aftermarket upgrades, and an appraisal from Auto Appraisal Network, is that we specialize in appraising classic and custom vehicles.
-We provide you with a certified report, a PDF, and a printed hard copy, in full color, outlining specific and unique details about the vehicle, with the supporting documentation.
-Our reports contain up to 100 color photos and itemize each value-enhancing upgrade.
+We provide you with a certified report, a PDF, and a printed hard copy, in full color, outlining specific details about the vehicle, with the supporting documentation.
+Our reports contain up to one hundred color photos and itemize each value-enhancing upgrade.

 Our certified appraisals are accepted by financial institutions, credit unions, and insurance companies so that you’re able to get financing and an “Agreed Value” insurance policy to protect your investment appropriately.